Arvindus

 5. F. Max Müller (editor), G. Bühler (translator), The Sacred Books of the East, Volume XXV, The Laws of Manu, With Extracts from Seven Commentaries, The Clarendon Press, Oxford, 1886.

-6. Srimad Bhagavad Gita, Swami Swarupananda (translator), Advaita Ashrama, Kolkata, 2007, Ch.
+6. Swami Swarupananda (translator), Srimad Bhagavad Gita, Advaita Ashrama, Kolkata, 2007, Ch.
 4, Sl.
 13, or p.
 103. "The fourfold caste was created by Me, by the differentiation of Guṇa and Karma. […]."

 7. Ibidem, Ch.
 18, Sl.
 41, or p.
 384. "Of Brāhmaṇas and Kṣatriyas and Vaiśyas, as also of Śūdras, O scorcher of foes, the duties are distributed according to the Guṇas born of their own nature."